allenai/tango/docs/source/overview.md

 ### `Registrable`

-The {class}`~tango.common.registrable.Registrable` class is special kind of {class}`~tango.common.from_params.FromParams` class that allows you to deserialize any subclass of the expected class from JSON.
+The {class}`~tango.common.registrable.Registrable` class is special kind of {class}`~tango.common.from_params.FromParams` class that allows you to deserialize any subclass of the expected class from a config.

-We've already come across this, actually, because {class}`~tango.step.Step` inherits from `Registrable`, which is why Tango is able to instantiate arbitrary `Step` subclasses from a config.
+We've already come across this, actually, because {class}`~tango.step.Step` inherits from `Registrable`, which is why Tango is able to instantiate specific `Step` subclasses from a config.

 This is very useful when you're writing a step that requires a certain type as input, but you want to be able to change the exact subclass of the type from your configuration file.
-For example, the {class}`~tango.integrations.torch.TorchTrainStep` step takes several `Registrable` base classes as input, including {class}`~tango.integrations.torch.Model` and
+For example, the {class}`~tango.integrations.torch.TorchTrainStep` step takes several `Registrable` base classes as input such as {class}`~tango.integrations.torch.Model` and
-{class}`~tango.integrations.torch.Optimizer`.
+{class}`~tango.integrations.torch.Optimizer`, so that the user can decide which exact `Model` and `Optimizer` implementation to use.

 In order to specify which subclass to deserialize to, you just need to add the `"type": "..."` field to the corresponding section of the JSON/Jsonnet/YAML config.
 The value for "type" can either be the name that the class is registered under (e.g. "torch::train" for `TorchTrainStep`), or the fully qualified class name (e.g. `tango.integrations.torch.TorchTrainStep`).